 This manual and toolkit have been written for a variety of audiences.
-Most importantly these resources aim to bridge the gap between the academic and international humanitarian communities by focusing on these two groups.
+Most importantly, these resources aim to bridge the gap between the academic and international humanitarian communities by focusing on these two groups.

-First, for the international humanitarian community, the guidance will service as a primer on how to conduct safe and ethical research, monitoring and evaluation on GBV in refugee and conflict-affected settings.
-It provides a basic overview of methodological choices and best practices on data collection for GBV - allowing GBV specialists to design and conduct their own basic research, monitoring and evaluation as well as to feel empowered to engage with the academic community to undertake more complex research and evaluation designs.
+First, for the international humanitarian community, the guidance will serve as a primer on how to conduct safe and ethical research and M&E on GBV in refugee and conflict-affected settings.
+It provides a basic overview of methodological choices and best practices on data collection for GBV - allowing GBV specialists to design and conduct their own basic research, monitoring, and evaluation as well as to feel empowered to engage with the academic community to undertake more complex research and evaluation designs.

-For the academic community, this guide will provide an introduction to the key principles that make GBV research, monitoring and evaluation different - particularly among refugee and conflict-affected populations.
-It will share best practices and lessons learned that will help them make the most methodologically and ethically appropriate decisions for their own research, monitoring and/or evaluation efforts.
+For the academic community, this guide will provide an introduction to the key principles that make GBV research and M&E different - particularly among refugee and conflict-affected populations.
+It will share best practices and lessons learned that will help them make the most methodologically and ethically appropriate decisions for their own research and/or M&E efforts.

-2. Introduction to Gender-based Violence among Refugee and Conflict-Affected Populations
+1.2 Introduction to Gender-Based Violence among Refugee and Conflict- Affected Populations